Easy Vegan Pecan Pie Recipe

 - Dump out onto a piece of cling wrap and form into a ball.

-- Roll out the dough about an inch wider than your pie plate top, place in the pie plate and crimp edges in a decorative design.
+- Roll out the dough about an inch wider than your pie plate top, place it in the pie plate, and crimp the edges in a decorative design.

 - Remove the pie weights and parchment paper and fill the crust with the pecan pie filling to bake.